My research is organized into five overlapping project areas.

-Current collaborators include Patrick La Rivière [SPIE-2010], William Irvine [PNAS-2014], Callum Ross, Victoria Prince, and Kevin White.
+Current collaborators include Patrick La Rivière [SPIE-2010], William Irvine [PNAS-2014], Callum Ross, Victoria Prince.
 The Advanced Photon Source at Argonne and the new Zeiss Z-1 light-sheet microscrope on UChicago campus are particularly exciting data sources.

 The implementation of image visualization and analysis is often in terms of particle systems, or in the Diderot language.

 Ridge and Valley Features; Sampling Features with Particles